Volunteers Remove 35,500 lbs. of Trash at 8 River Cleanups During ‘Keep the Tennessee River Watershed Beautiful Month’

 The most staggering statistic that came out of the month was the total trash removed by 103 volunteers participating in eight river cleanups held within four states.
 The cleanup series was funded by the Tennessee Valley Authority, Tennessee Department of Transportation, Keep America Beautiful and Yamaha Rightwaters™.

-There were 35,500 lbs. of trash removed at these cleanups, including 903 bags of trash and 136 tires.
+Picking up trash at these cleanups resulted in 35,500 lbs. of trash being removed at these cleanups, including 903 bags of trash and 136 tires.
 Here’s a breakdown of each cleanup’s totals:

 Chattanooga, TN on Nickajack Lake (TN River) | 3,364 lbs.